 \section{Introduction}

-Detecting abrupt changes in the underlying dynamics of complex systems is a significant challenge across science and engineering, from climate science to industrial monitoring \cite{Scheffer2009}.
-In quantitative finance, for instance, a parallel challenge involves discovering predictive signals from complex market data \cite{ren2025from,zhao2025quantfactor,zhao2025learning}.
+Detecting abrupt changes in the underlying dynamics of complex systems is a significant challenge in science and engineering, from climate science to industrial monitoring \cite{Scheffer2009}.
+In quantitative finance, for example, a parallel challenge involves discovering predictive signals from complex market data \cite{ren2025from,zhao2025quantfactor,zhao2025learning}.
 These changes, or changepoints, indicate critical transitions between regimes.
-Changepoint detection (CPD) provides statistical methods to identify these transitions from time-series data, enhancing our ability to understand and control these systems \cite{Riedel01081994,TRUONG2020107299}.
+Changepoint detection (CPD) provides statistical methods for identifying these transitions from time-series data, improving our ability to understand and control these systems \cite{Riedel01081994,TRUONG2020107299}.
 However, a detected shift in statistical properties often lacks a clear physical interpretation, raising a key question: which fundamental property of the system has actually changed?

 Conventional CPD operates directly on observed time series.
-While effective for linear or simple systems, this "observation-space" approach struggles with highly nonlinear and chaotic dynamics \cite{Riedel01081994}.
+Although effective for linear or simple systems, this "observation-space" approach struggles with highly nonlinear and chaotic dynamics \cite{Riedel01081994}.
 In such cases, signals of an underlying parameter shift are often obscured by the system's intrinsic chaotic behavior.
-The Lorenz-63 system, a classic model of deterministic chaos, exemplifies this challenge \cite{DeterministicNonperiodicFlow}.
+The Lorenz--63 system, a classic model of deterministic chaos, exemplifies this challenge \cite{DeterministicNonperiodicFlow}.
 Its sensitive dependence on initial conditions—the "butterfly effect"—produces convoluted time series, making it difficult for standard algorithms to distinguish a genuine regime change from natural fluctuations.